aminifardsima/Installation/README.md

 This guide helps you set up Apache Airflow using a Docker Compose configuration file (`airflow_ssh.yaml`).

 ## Getting Started
+### make sure your docker hub is runing and give adequate ram to it.

 ### Step 1: Navigate to Your Airflow Directory